dstackai/dstack/docs/docs/index.md

 # Quickstart

-`dstack` is an open-source tool that enables the execution of LLM workloads across multiple cloud GPU providers, ensuring optimal GPU pricing and availability.
+`dstack` is an open-source toolkit for running LLM workloads across any clouds, offering a cost-efficient and user-friendly interface for training, inference, and development

 ## Installation